|

 A

-Convenient Dwelling House, situated on the Brick Dam, Stabroek, and at present
+Convenient DWELLING HOUSE, situated on the Brick Dam, Stabroek, and at present

-occupied by - Ferguson Esq. it has suitable Out-buildings, such as Kitchen,
+occupied by - FERGUSON Esq. it has suitable Out-buildings, such as Kitchen,

 Wash-House, Negro Rooms, Horse Stable, &c. all in good repair.
 Apply to